 Physiotherapist's Workload Student's Workload Workload SRA: Assessment = 20 min.
 NSRA: Teaching/In-Service = 35 min.
 SRA: Assessment = 20 min.
 NSRA: Teaching/In-Service = 35 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visits - Face-to-Face = 1 (optional) Recorded by the physiotherapist or the student but not both; usually recorded by the staff member.
+Service Activity Attendance Day - In-person = 1 Visits - In-person = 1 (optional) Recorded by the physiotherapist or the student but not both; usually recorded by the staff member.
 Caseload New Referral = 1 Recorded by the physiotherapist or the student but not both; usually recorded by the staff member.
 Category of Service Recipient Client Hospital Client Hospital